Nine things not to miss at the museum

 8. Let's Play

-We are proud to display the work of Threadmill who have chosen to reflect the flow of water around Ellesmere Port and the continuous Ebb and Flow of Life.
-On display until January 2022.
+A series of temporary exhibitions are being planned, details of which will be publicised here.
+The above photograph shows an example of our last exhibition displaying the work of Threadmill who chose to reflect the flow of water around Ellesmere Port and the continuous Ebb and Flow of Life that was on display until the beginning of January 2022.

 We're following government guidelines and are making some changes to make sure that everyone who visits, works and volunteers in and around our museums and attractions can enjoy their day safely.